MarthGimenzo/bread-baking-advisor/README.md

 - Click 'Download ZIP';
 - Unpack the downloaded ZIP file;
 - Open the Index.html file with your preferred browser.

+### Deployed version vs. development version

+The deployment version is the same as the development version.
+However, please take notice of the following:

+- Assesors are free to try submitting data for testing purposes, this will make the viewed data inaccurate.
+- When the Bread Baking Adviser has been assessed, it will be translated to Dutch as it is only used by Dutch users.
+- The Bread Baking Adviser won't be edited untill fully assessed.

 ## Credits